jbaumann/system_watchdog/README.md

 ```

 # Limitations
 Currently the script is limited to Linux-type operating systems.
-Getting rid of this limitation would mean that we have to install additional python packages with 'pip3', which I'm trying to avoid for the time being.
+Getting rid of this limitation would mean that we have to install additional python packages with 'pip3', which I try to avoid for the time being.